-Deducting your home office space can be complex, but essentially you can take a write-off for the cost of any part of your home that is used regularly and exclusively as your primary place of business.
+Deducting a part of your home can be complex, but essentially you can take a write-off for the cost of any part of your home that is used regularly and exclusively as your primary place of business with the home office tax deduction.
 This is true whether your rent or own your home and home-office space.
 While you are basically on the honor system when making this tax claim, should the IRS choose to audit you, you will want to be prepared to substantiate your deduction.

 Because your home office expense will be calculated based on square footage in comparison to the rest of your home, it’s not a bad idea to make a diagram of your workspace with accurate square feet measurements.